 2.3 Service request expectations

-In dealing with a service request, we will ensure:
+In dealing with a service request, we will:

-All requests are actioned within 3 working days (unless considered urgent).
+use our reasonable endeavours to action such request within 3 working days (unless considered urgent).

-We will keep the complainant fully informed in the event of a delay due to contractor.
+keep the person making the service request fully informed in the event of a delay due to contractor.

-Where a complainant is unhappy with a situation that they wish to have rectified, they are free to make a complaint which will be formally logged.
+ensure that when a service request has not been completed satisfactorily, the individual will be free to make a complaint which will be formally logged.

 3. Accessibility and awareness

-We welcome feedback in the form of complaints from anyone who is affected by the service we provide, or a decision taken by us.
+We welcome feedback from anyone who is affected by the service we provide, or a decision taken by us.
 This policy is available on our website, residents’ handbook and will be made easily accessible.
 Complaints can be made by telephone, email, writing or in person.

 Complainants will be given the opportunity to have a representative deal with their complaint on their behalf (with their consent) and/or be represented and accompanied at any meeting where this is reasonable.